The chromatic profile of locally colourable graphs: Structure of locally bipartite graphs down to 8/15

-In~\cite{Illingworthlocalbipart2020} we considered the structure of locally bipartite graphs with minimum degree down to $6/11$ and, indeed, the first four bullet points of \Cref{spec4localbip} are proved there.
-The final two bullet points are equivalent to the chromatic threshold of locally bipartite graphs being $1/2$: the penultimate one is due to Allen et al.~\cite{ABGKM2013} and the final one to \L uczak and Thomass\'{e}~\cite{LuczakThomasse2010}.
-In this section we prove the remaining two bullet points.
-They are immediate from the following two results.
+In~\cite{Illingworth2022localbipart} we considered the structure of locally bipartite graphs with minimum degree down to $6/11$ and, indeed, the first four parts of \cref{spec4localbip} are proved there.
+The purpose of this section is to prove the final two parts.
+In \cref{sec:tight} we motivate this proof and also show that many of the constants in the theorem are tight.